Professor Regina Wilson Hughes, Director

 - BS - RTF, The University of Texas at Austin, 1974

 Dr. Riekenberg is a lecturer in the McCombs School of Business at The University of Texas at Austin.
 During the long semesters, she teaches BA 324 – Business Communications – to BBA students.
 She also serves as the faculty advisor the Texas Business Foundations program.
 As a Professional Development Director for TBFSI, she oversees activities related to students’ professional development, including conducting direct in-class instruction and coordinating service providers and volunteers.
 In the TBFSI’s inaugural year, Dr. Riekenberg worked with students for the Marketplace Simulation component and business career services.
 In previous TBFSI years, she also worked with Dr. Loescher as a MAN 320f instructor.

-A communications undergraduate major, Dr. Riekenberg worked in public television for 10 years.
-Then, along with her spouse, she owned and managed a film and video production company for 14 years.
-She and three other UT Austin “biz-com” instructors are the editors of the second edition of their textbook, Communication Matters: Write, Speak, Succeed.
-She holds a Master of Education degree in Counselor Education/Higher Education Track and completed her Ph.D. in Educational Psychology (Learning, Cognition, Motivation, & Instruction).
+A communications undergraduate major, Dr. Riekenberg worked in public television for ten years.
+Then, along with her spouse, she owned and managed a film and video production company for fourteen years.
+She and three other UT-Austin “biz-com” instructors are the editors of the second edition of their textbook, Communication Matters: Write, Speak, Succeed.
+She holds a Masters of Education degree in Counselor Education/Higher Education Track and a Ph.D. in Educational Psychology (Learning, Cognition, Motivation, & Instruction).
 Her interests include teachers and teaching effectiveness in higher education, and working with students to develop their communication skills.
-Her students selected her for the Fall 2009 McCombs Faculty Honor Roll, the Spring 2010 semester Eyes of Texas Excellence Award for teaching, and the Spring 2013 McCombs Faculty Honor Roll.
+Her students selected her for the Fall 2009 and Spring 2013 McCombs Faculty Honor Roll.
+She was awarded the Eyes of Texas Excellence Award for teaching for the Spring 2010 semester.